Jury: Katy Perry’s ‘Dark Horse’ copied Christian rap song

 Kahn and Gray declined comment but smiled as they left the courtroom after the verdict.

+Lepera and other defense attorneys also declined comment outside court.
+Perry's publicist did not immediately return an email message seeking comment Monday evening.

-The 34-year-old pop superstar and "American Idol" judge brought laughs to the proceedings when she testified during its second day, and her lawyers were having technical troubles getting "Dark Horse" to play in the courtroom.
+Perry, a 34-year-old pop superstar and "American Idol" judge, brought laughs to the proceedings when she testified during its second day when her lawyers were having technical troubles getting "Dark Horse" to play in the courtroom.

 "I could perform it live," Perry said.

 No performance was necessary after the audio issues were fixed.
-Jurors heard both songs played back-to-back in their entirety at the end of closing arguments this week.
+Jurors heard both songs played back-to-back in their entirety at the end of closing arguments last week.

-Perry was not present for the reading of the verdict Monday afternoon.

 Comments